vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 - You cannot use the same distributed port group as you use for the bridge network.
 - You can create the distributed port group on the same distributed virtual switch as the distributed port group that you use for the bridge network.
 - If the network that you specify in the `container-network` option does not support DHCP, see [Options for Configuring a Non-DHCP Network for Container Traffic](#adv-container-net) in Advanced Options.
-- The descriptive name appears under `Networks` when you run `docker info` on the deployed virtual container host.
+- The descriptive name appears under `Networks` when you run `docker info` on the deployed VCH.
 - Container developers use the descriptive name in the `--net` option when they run `docker run` or `docker create`.

 If you do not specify the `container-network` option, or if container developers run `docker run` or `docker create` without specifying `--net`, container VMs use the bridge network.